Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 9, World Series, NBA

 QB Lamar Jackson, Ravens, 234.5 passing yards - More

 The two-time MVP is expected to return after missing the last three games with a hamstring injury, and the fact that he's been dealing with a leg injury likely means he won't run as much in his first game back.
-With more time in the pocket, Jackson can pick apart Miami's defense which has allowed the highest completion percentage and second-highest passer rating.
+With more time in the pocket, Jackson can pick apart Miami's defense which has allowed the highest completion percentage, has the fewest interceptions and has given up the second-highest passer rating.
 Jackson is projected to have 241 passing yards.
 Click here to sign up for Betr Picks:

 RB Ollie Gordon II, Dolphins, 9.5 rushing yards - More